rust-lang/prev.rust-lang.org/faq.md

 ### How do I handle configuration of a struct with optional parameters?

-The easiest way is to use the `Option` type in whatever function you're using to construct instances of the struct (usually `new()`).
+The easiest way is to use the [`Option`][Option] type in whatever function you're using to construct instances of the struct (usually `new()`).
 Another way is to use the [builder pattern](https://aturon.github.io/ownership/builders.html), where only certain functions instantiating member variables must be called before the construction of the built type.

 ### How do I do global variables in Rust?